Spencer Atkinson: Life

 He was born in 1886 in Brunswick, Georgia His father was a dentist.
 He then attended Marist College and Georgia Institute of Technology in Atlanta.
 He earned his dental degree from Emory University.
 He then taught the subjects of anatomy and Orthodontics at Emory from 1917 to 1924.
 It was during this time that Atkinson wanted to study the anatomical changes in a skull of a child.
-His efforts to obtain a skull to study changes were thwarted many time due to rarity of finding a skull of a child.
+His efforts to obtain a skull to study changes were thwarted many times due to rarity of finding a skull of a child.
 He then decided to personally start collecting skulls to increase his knowledge about anatomy of a child.
 In 1919 he purchased five juvenile human skulls from a company in Germany which aged from 3–14 years old.
 These were the beginnings of what became the collection that is now held at University of Pacific School of Dentistry.
 Dr. Edward Angle impressed by Atkinson's knowledge of anatomy invited him to study orthodontics at the school in Pasadena.
 Atkinson joined the school in 1920 and four years later, he moved to Pasadena and began teaching as a faculty at Angle School of Orthodontia in 1924.
 Atkinson became the Director of the Orthodontic Program established at University of Southern California in 1934 and stayed at that position until 1954.